-The Garden Conservancy works to preserve and restore gardens in many ways, in both short-term and long-term partnerships, employing multiple services.
+The Garden Conservancy's Preservation department works to preserve and restore gardens in many ways, in both short-term and long-term partnerships, employing multiple services.
 For a list of individual services, see the Our Services section of our Preservation overview.

-Below are a few of the major roles we play, along with a few examples.
+Below are a few of the roles we play, along with examples.

-- 2. We help restore, rescue, and rehabilitate existing public gardens.
+- We help restore, rescue, and rehabilitate public gardens.

-- 3. We assist gardens by providing additional preservation services.
+- We assist gardens by providing a range of preservation services.

 - These services may include short-term assistance or technical and planning advice in securing gardens for the public benefit, or the use of tools such as conservation easements to protect the future of a garden.